Artichoke Heart

 Method

-Refrigerate in a plastic bag or sealed container in the crisper drawer
+Refrigerate in plastic bag or covered container in crisper drawer

 Duration